Last Updated: April 2017

 Photo Credit: AroundTheWorldwithJustin.com

-When you ask beach lovers what their idea of a tropical paradise is, chances are that many of them will say “White Beach, Boracay Island” among their top holiday destinations.
+When you ask beach lovers what’s their favourite beach, chances are that many of them will say “White Beach, Boracay Island” among their top holiday destinations.
 Who wouldn’t fall in love with the beauty of this famous beach?
 Its powdery white sands and crystal clear waters are very inviting for local and foreign tourists.
 Famously known as “the finest beach in the world”.

 What more to this Island is its lively nightlife!
 If you are into partying all night long, you are in the right spot with its various night clubs and bars lining up the coastline.
 Experience also kite-boarding and windsurfing in its wide shoreline or explore its rich marine biodiversity by scuba-diving, helmet-diving, and snorkeling or stimulate your body with adrenaline-charged activities like cliff-diving.